AuReMe/esmecata/README.md

   --beta                Use uniprot beta REST query.
   -r RANK_LIMIT, --rank-limit RANK_LIMIT
                         This option limit the rank used by the tool for searching for proteomes.
 The given rank and all the superior ranks will be ignored.
 Look at the readme for more information (and a list of possible rank).
+  --minimal-nb-proteomes MINIMAL_NUMBER_PROTEOMES
+                        Choose the minimal number of proteomes to be selected by EsMeCaTa.
+If a taxon has less proteomes, it will be ignored and a higher taxonomic rank will be used.
+Default is 1.
 ````

 EsMeCTa will perform the search for proteomes, the protein clustering and the annotation.